 Would we be better without Religion

-I cannot help anyone who does not trust his own Judgment.
+I cannot help anyone who does not trust his own judgement.
 I cannot convince you if you are not ready to listen and consider my claims and arguments.
 I would like to open up the eyes of religious people to the false claims of their religion.
 For those who do not believe, I give tools to fight the spread of religion, and give them the knowledge they need when approached by religious missionaries.

 It might be that some people would behave better if they believe that God checks and monitors what they are doing every day.
 People who also believe that He would give them rewards and punishments accordingly.
 I personally do not believe in that kind of God.
 One thing I am sure about, religious people who follow the scripts and instructions of the religious institutions are not behaving morally better than those who don't.